saljoudi/KSA-Covid19-/README.md

 ```
 In this code for example `D_Mortalities = D_Mortalities.iloc[:,4:]`, we are selecting all rows `:` from the fifth columns to the end `4:`.
 After splitting the those sup-categories, we need to reshape them and then join all these dataframes into one sngle dataframe.
-I used the below to reshape the dataframes and join them into one dataframe.
+I used the below codes to reshape the dataframes and join them into one dataframe.
 The reason is that I need the columns to be representative of the sub-categories and rows representative of the dates.
 **Reshaping the dataframes**
 ```
 #'Cases', 'Recoveries', 'Mortalities', 'Active cases'